MattFenelon/Gotham/readme.md

 The comic resource can be used to add comics.

 Requests are formed as multipart/form-data.
-The first part is expected to be the metadata for the comic represented as application/json with the name "metadata".
-The subsequent parts are the page images for the comic and must have the name "page".
+The first part is expected to be the metadata for the comic represented as application/json with "metadata" as the field-name.
+The subsequent parts should be the page images for the comic, which must have a field-name of "page".
 The page images must be in the order by which they are to be displayed.
+The images are stored under the filename specified in the filename parameter of the part.
 The only page image format currently supported is image/jpeg.

 A comic must have at least 1 page image.